M-Kruse/GitRecycle/README.md

 # Why?

-I accidentally set a private repo to public in the past and know others that have too.
-This also happens when Github chooses or is forced to take down a repo.
-I recently thought what you might find with certain keywords if you started scraping new repos and saving/alerting to ones that vanish within a (short) period of time.
+I once accidentally set a private repo to public and know others that have too.
+Github also chooses it as the default repo type when creating a new repo.
+A repo that Github chooses or is forced to take down will appear to go missing the same as if it went private.
+I recently thought about what data you might find with certain keywords if you started scraping repos and saving/alerting to ones that vanish within a (short) period of time.
+How much private data is being exposed that shouldn't have been.
+During initial testing, in the course of a few hours, searching one keyword, I captured 3 projects that went to private or were deleted.
+Two of those were just college homework projects, but did not come back as public projects either.
+The 3rd was an AI researchers project.

-# Endpoints
+# Stack

-Main endpoints are /api/repo/ and /api/query/

-## Repo

-*  /api/repo/ - Lists all repos
-*  /api/repo/fresh/ - Lists repos that are still fresh and being checked
-*  /api/repo/stale/ - Lists repos that have gone stale
-*  /api/repo/archived/ - Lists repos that have been archived

-## Query

-*  /api/query/ - Lists the current strings to use as search queries
+This is in early development, so everything is configured to defaults for development and no auth.

+* Python
+* Celery
+* Django
+* DRF
+* React

 # Usage